When in Romania…whatever you do, don't mention the Gypsies.

 Never one to bite her tongue, Madonna incited booing—and, to be fair, a smattering of polite applause and cheers—at a concert in Bucharest last night after she paused midway through the show in an attempt to preach the importance of loving thy neighbor to the 60,000-strong Romanian crowd.

-Madonna took time out from the concert to address the discrimination the country, and Eastern Europe in general, exhibit against Gypsies, or as they're also known, Roma, the region's most socially and economically disadvantaged minority.
+Madonna took time out from the concert to address the discrimination the country, and Eastern Europe in general, exhibits against Gypsies, or as they're also known, Roma, the region's most socially and economically disadvantaged minority.

 Madonna told the crowd the discrimination made her "very sad, especially because we don't believe in discrimination against anyone."